 - Your monthly Medicare Part A (Hospital Insurance) and Medicare Part B (Medical Insurance) premiums. - A copayment of up to \$5 per prescription for outpatient prescription drugs for pain and symptom management.
-In the rare case your drug isn't covered by the hospice benefit, your hospice provider should contact your Medicare drug plan (if you have one) to see if it's covered under Medicare prescription drug coverage (Part D). - 5% of the Medicare-approved amount for inpatient respite care.
+In the rare case the hospice benefit doesn't cover your drug, your hospice provider should contact your Medicare drug plan (if you have one) to see if your plan covers it. - 5% of the Medicare-approved amount for inpatient respite care.